Dileep Raj

 Dileep Raj (born 2 September 1978) is an Indian actor, film/television director and producer known for his work in Kannada cinema.
 He has appeared in 24 films.
 After a successful career in television as a supporting actor, he made his film debut as a lead actor in Boy Friend that released in 2005.
-He shot to popularity with the blockbuster film Milana (2007),essaying the role of a protagonist alongside Puneeth Rajkumar.
+He shot to popularity with the blockbuster film Milana (2007),essaying the role of an antagonist alongside Puneeth Rajkumar.
 In his 2016 film, "U Turn", he played a leading role in the dramatic thriller.
 He has also acted in stage roles, including the leading role in the play Treadmill.

-Personal life

-Dileep Raj was born in Bangalore, Karnataka.
-He is married to Srividya.
-They have two daughters.